t-shoemaker/bad_ocr_embedding_test/README.md

 errors.
 Specifically, we identify a series of sentences from a corpus that contain OCR errors, which we then correct.
-Then, we send the erroneous sentence and the fixed sentence to a model and retrieve embeddings for both, with the hope that the these embeddings will be interchangeable.
+Then, we send the erroneous sentence and the fixed sentence to a model and retrieve embeddings for both, with the hope that these embeddings will be interchangeable.

 + Test corpus: a collection of 18-19C medical texts compiled by [Sarah Bull][sarah]